-- Can use computers, mobile phones, gaming systems, and other devices;
+- Accessing your personal computers, mobile phones, gaming systems and other internet and Bluetooth connected devices.

-- Can block your access or delete your personal documents and pictures;
+- Blocking your access or deleting your personal information and accounts.

-- Protect your home and/or business WiFi network.
+- Protect your home and/or business on a strong, using a secure Internet connection and Wi-Fi network.

-- Use a stronger authentication such as a PIN or password that only you would know.
-Consider using a separate device that can receive a code or uses a biometric scan (e.g., fingerprint scanner).
+- Use a stronger authentication such as a personal identification number (PIN) or password that only you would know.
+Consider using a separate device that can receive a code or uses a biometric scan (e.g. fingerprint scanner or facial recognition).

 - Check your account statements and credit reports regularly.

-- Use sites that use HTTPS if you will access or provide any personal information.
+- Only share personal information on secure sites (e.g. “https://”).
 Do not use sites with invalid certificates.
-Use a Virtual Private Network (VPN) that creates a secure connection.
+Use a Virtual Private Network (VPN) that creates a more secure connection.

 - Regularly back up your files in an encrypted file or encrypted file storage device.

 - Protect your home network by changing the administrative and Wi-Fi passwords regularly.
-When configuring your router, choose the Wi-Fi Protected Access 2 (WPA2) Advanced Encryption Standard (AES) setting, which is the strongest encryption option.
+When configuring your router, use either the instruction manual or speak to your internet-cable provider, to setup the Wi-Fi Protected Access 2 (WPA2) Advanced Encryption Standard (AES) setting, which is the strongest encryption option.

 During a Cyberattack

 - Consider turning off the device.
-Take it to a professional to scan and fix.
+Take it to a professional to scan for potential viruses and fix.

-- Let work, school, or other system owners know.
-Information
+- Let work, school or other system owners know.

-- Contact banks, credit card companies, and other financial accounts.
+- Contact banks, credit card companies and other financial services companies where you hold accounts.
 You may need to place holds on accounts that have been attacked.
 Close any unauthorized credit or charge accounts.
 Report that someone may be using your identity.

 - Check to make sure the software on all of your systems is up-to-date.

-- Run a scan to make sure your system is not infected or acting suspiciously.
+- Run a security scan on your computer/device to make sure your system is not infected or acting more slowly or inefficiently.

 - If you find a problem, disconnect your device from the Internet and perform a full system restore.